d-ries/linux-essentials/01_introduction/01_course.md

 Linux is used in smartphones, (web) servers, tablets, IoT devices, Smart washing machines, self driving cars, modems, routers, PlayStation, ...
 In brief: Linux is used way more than you would initially think.
 Linux even has his own mascotte, the penguin named Tux!

 ### Unix
 Dennis Ritchie and Ken Thompson created the Unix operating system in 1969.
 The source code from this OS was was shared at that time.
 After a while the company AT&T Bell Labs decided they wanted to sell Unix commercially.
-BSD further developed UNIX independently from UNIX.
+BSD further developed the operating system independently from Unix.
 This led to subsequent versions:
 * Unix: The commercial version
 * BSD Unix: The open source version

 In the '80 there were different versions of Unix.
-Because Unix was commercialized, the source code of Unix was rewritten: GNU project ("GNU is not unix").
+Because Unix was commercialized (AT&T), the source code of Unix was rewritten: GNU project ("GNU is not unix").
 The goal of GNU was the development of an open source operating system where everyone could work on together as a community.
 The GNU project was missing a kernel.

 ### Linux
 A student named Linus Torvalds created a post in a newsgroup about his own operating system in the '90: